Mike Bossy, Islanders great, 4-time Cup champion, dies at 65

 AP Hockey Writer

-Mike Bossy, one of hockey’s most prolific goal-scorers and a star for the New York Islanders during their 1980s Stanley Cup dynasty, has died after a battle with lung cancer.
-He was 65.

-TVA Sports, the French-language network in Canada where he worked as a hockey analyst, confirmed Bossy died Thursday night.
+The Hockey Hall of Famer died Thursday night of lung cancer.
+Bossy was 65.

+“Though containing him was the obsession of opposing coaches and checking him the focus of opposing players, Bossy’s brilliance was unstoppable and his production relentless throughout his entire career,” NHL Commissioner Gary Bettman said Friday.
+“He thrilled fans like few others.”

 An Islanders spokesman said Bossy was in his native Montreal, where the team will play Friday night against the Canadiens.
+Before taking the ice on an emotional night at Bell Centre, Islanders forward Anthony Beauvillier shared what Bossy meant to his family and career.

+“Mike Bossy was a name often mentioned in my household growing up as my father idolized him,” Beauvillier wrote on Instagram.
+“He would tell stories about how good of a goal scorer he is and how he would make it so easy.
+When I first put the (Islanders) jersey on… it’s the first thing my dad told me ‘Same team as Mike.’
+It’s always been an honor for me wearing the same jersey as Mike.”

 Bossy helped the Islanders win the Stanley Cup four straight years from 1980-83, earning the Conn Smythe Trophy as playoff MVP in 1982.
-He scored the Cup-winning goal in 1982 and ’83.
+He scored the Cup-winning goal in 1982 and ’83 — one of just two players to do so in back-to-back seasons.

-He revealed his diagnosis in October in a letter to TVA Sports.

-“It is with a lot of sadness that I need to step away from your screens, for a necessary pause,” Bossy wrote in French.
-“I intend to fight with all the determination and fire you’ve seen me show on the ice.”
+“That’s certainly something I’m proud of,” Bossy said in 1983 after scoring the second Cup-winning goal.

 Bossy was a first-round pick in 1977 and played his entire 10-year NHL career with New York.
 He won the Calder Trophy as rookie of the year, got the Lady Byng Trophy for gentlemanly conduct three times and led the league in goals twice.